kishankhakhar/hackInfinity_23/index.md

 ## Project Title
-Disease Detection and Identification in Cotton Leafs
+Disease Detection and Identification in Cotton Leaves.

 ## Team Description (Group-23)
 - Team Name: Stupid stuff no one needs and other terrible ideas